-The Seventh Avenger
+Marvel’s Wonder Man: The Seventh Avenger

-A Wonderous Origin Story
+A Wonderous Origin Story for Wonder Man

 From Bad Guy to Essential Avenger

-But of course, Simon wasn’t really dead.
-His body went into an “ionic coma,” during which time Hank Pym recorded Simon’s brain patterns.
+But, of course, Simon wasn’t really dead.
+The body of this Marvel hero went into an “ionic coma,” during which time Hank Pym recorded Wonder Man’s brain patterns.
 Patterns that would later form the basis for the mind of the android Vision.
 Eventually, Simon would emerge from his coma, and rejoin the Avengers in earnest.
-His brother Eric now hated Simon for siding with the Avengers after he became their enemy, cousing that relationship to fall apart.
+His brother Eric now hated Simon for siding with the Avengers after he became their enemy, causing that relationship to fall apart.
 But Simon had a new sibling now, as he considered Vision his “brother,” since they shared brain patterns.
-He also made best friends with the X-Men’s Beast.
-He founded the West Coast Avengers, and began a long career in the movies, trading on his superhero status to become an actor.
-And this is where we think his TV series’ angle lies.
+Wonder Man’s connection to Vision could come strongly into play in his MCU future.

 Nathan Fillion as Wonder Man?
 (It Almost Happened)